microsoft/terminal/doc/specs/#1203 - Cursor Text Color.md

 ### Note

-This spec is being writtin a bit retroactively. [#6337] was merged before this spec was approved, which added support for a two-phased attempt at rendering the cursor in DX during the rendering of each run of text.
+This spec is being written a bit retroactively. [#6337] was merged before this spec was approved, which added support for a two-phased attempt at rendering the cursor in DX during the rendering of each run of text.
 This spec now mostly reflects new settings, and how they should appear to the user.